 NACCSGBI also offers a John Snow intercalated BSc award of £1000.
 This is to provide financial support for for undergraduate medical students who are undertaking intercalated BSc projects that are based in neuroanaesthesia or neurocritical care.

-In 2014 a John Snow grant was awarded to Mr Matthew Sanders for a study that aimed to characterise the haemodynamic effects of nasal local anaesthesia during pituitary surgery.
+2014 – Mr Matthew Sanders for a study that aimed to characterise the haemodynamic effects of nasal local anaesthesia during pituitary surgery.
 Mr Sanders presented his data at the recent NACCSGBI ASM in Manchester, winning second place in the abstract competition.

 There are other options to apply for grants through the NIAA.
 Please enquire through their website.